Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it checks the LIVE operational status of the Open Finance provider, distinguishes from connection status, and lists specific return fields.
+The description clearly states the tool checks the LIVE operational status of the Open Finance provider, distinguishing it from the connection status check openfinance_get_item_status.
+It uses a specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.